Lincoln Southwest freshman football team member positive for COVID-19

 School officials said they were working directly to notify the high-risk close contacts, including members of the freshman football team.
 The team member participated in freshman football practice this week, and others who participated in the Monday and Tuesday practices have been identified as high-risk contacts and instructed to quarantine.

+There are three coaches and 58 students on Southwest's freshman team, not all of whom were at practice this week, LPS officials said.

-Through contact-tracing, health department officials determined the person was not in high-risk contact with any Southwest students or staff in school during the first day on Wednesday.
+Through contact tracing, Lincoln-Lancaster County Health Department officials determined the person was not in high-risk contact with any Southwest students or staff in school during the first day on Wednesday.
 Just freshmen were in school on Wednesday.

 LPS officials have said high-risk contacts involve being in close contact for more than 15 minutes with no masks.